-On August 1st, 2002, “The Messiah” William Welch headed to a place most wrestlers become accustomed to over the course of their career: the hospital.
+On August 1st, 2002, “The Messiah” William Welch headed to a place most wrestlers grow accustomed to throughout their career: the hospital.
 But his injuries were not the result of a wrestling move gone wrong.
-Rather, they were the result of a heinous attack in his home.
+Rather, they were the result of a heinous attack in his own home.
 Was this just a chance break-in?
 Or was it a hired hit ordered by a vengeful boss?

 “The Messiah” William Welch